zkniebel/SitecoreDXG-Docs/getting-started/using-sitecoredxg/using-the-provided-aws-s3-deploy-completion-handler.md

 1. Open your SitecoreDXG Generation Service's installation folder and navigate to the `./completion_handlers/AWS_S3` folder
 2. Open up a PowerShell or CMD window there and run `npm install` to ensure that the dependencies of the completion handler have been installed
 3. \(Optional\) if you wish to set the completion handler as the default then update the `DefaultCompletionHandlers` property in the `./settings.js` file with required settings for calling the completion handler
+4. **If you are running the SitecoreDXG Generation Service** as a Windows service then you need to restart the service

 ## Parameters